michaelnisi/troubled/data/posts/2014/stserver.md

     sudo node stserver.js

 Browse to `http://YourComputerName.local` to test.

-Less fluff, more buff!
-The [st](https://github.com/isaacs/st) module serves static files, does etags, caching, etc. In fact, it also comes with a CLI.
+*Less fluff, more buff!* The [st](https://github.com/isaacs/st) module serves static files, does etags, caching, etc. In fact, it also comes with a CLI.
 So, if installed globally:

     npm install -g st

-You can spawn a server from the command-line like so:
+… you can spawn a server from the command-line:

     sudo st -p 80 -d /path/to/your/site